 Octava Foundation, since 2017, has been a sponsor of Trybe’s Short-Term Financial Support (STFS) Programme, which aims to provide basic financial support to needy youths and enable them to pursue career or educational aspirations whilst they wait for longer-term financial support–which can take eight weeks—to be made available to their family.

 To find out more about Trybe, please click here.

 Singapore Youth Impact Collective is the first initiative in Singapore to use the collective impact model to empower disadvantaged youths in their transition from their classroom to corporate lives.

 TOUCH Community Service’s A.P.T.I.T.U.D.E and SHINE Children and Youth’s YOUTH FORTE programmes will receive almost $1 million in funding from Changi Foundation, Credit Suisse and Octava Foundation.
 The sixth Collective member, the Community Foundation of Singapore, will be the coordinating backbone organisation.

-The Collective aims to empower 230 youths to be work-ready over the next three years.
+The Collective aims to empower 230 youths to be work-ready.